Physiotherapy in Winnipeg for Hamstring Injuries

 River East Physiotherapy provides services for physiotherapy in Winnipeg.

 It is very important to treat and rehabilitate your hamstring injury correctly.
-Incomplete or improper healing makes reinjury much more likely.
+Incomplete or improper healing makes reinjury more likely.

-Although every patient recovers at a different rate, as a general rule, for minor muscle pulls, you may need two to four weeks to safely get back to your activities.
+Although every person recovers at a different rate, as a general rule, for minor muscle pulls, you may need two to four weeks to safely get back to your activities.
 For more severe muscle tears, you may need rehabilitation for two to three months, with complete healing possibly taking four to six months.

 When you begin your physiotherapy program at River East Physiotherapy, within the first five days after your injury, the main goal of our treatment is to control the swelling, pain, and hemorrhage (bleeding).
 Hamstring injuries are initially treated using the RICE method.
 RICE stands for rest, ice, compression, and elevation.

 Compression can help reduce the bleeding in your muscle to limit swelling and scarring.
 To apply compression, your physiotherapist may wrap your hamstring firmly in an elastic bandage.
-It is unclear exactly how effective compression is in hamstring injuries, but patients often report having less pain with the wrap.
+It is unclear exactly how effective compression is in encouraging healing of hamstring injuries, but patients often report having less pain with the wrap.

 Stretching & Exercise

 Most hamstring injuries get better with treatment and rehabilitation.
 Even world-class athletes with severe hamstring injuries are usually able to return to competition.
-By keeping the hamstrings flexible and giving the body time to heal, you should be able to return to the activities you enjoy.
+By keeping the hamstrings flexible and strong, and giving the body time to heal, you should be able to return to the activities you enjoy.

 Surgery is rarely needed, and only if there is a complete avulsion or tear.
-If you do have surgery, you will begin your recovery with a period of rest, which may involve using crutches.
+If you do have surgery, you will likely begin your recovery with a period of rest, which may involve using crutches.
 Our physiotherapist can show you how to properly use your crutches to aviod putting too much weight on your healing leg.
 After surgery our physiotherapists can start you on a careful and gradual exercise program for your post-surgical rehabilitation.

 River East Physiotherapy provides services for physiotherapy in Winnipeg.